tammymakesthings/tammymakesthings.github.io/_posts/2023-03-16-welcome-back.md

 pin: true
 ---

 Welcome back to Tammy's corner of the Internet.
-I'm currently respinning this site to be less blogging-focused and more project-focused, so expect blog posts to be infrequent.
-In the meantime, please use the links at the top of the page to navigate what's here.
+I'm currently respinning this site to be less blogging-focused and more project-focused, so expect [blog posts](/posts/) to be infrequent.
+In the meantime, please use the links at the left side of the page to navigate what's here.